trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 Whether the resolved workspace is permitted to be operated on by this caller is an **IAM decision**, not a gateway one.
 The gateway calls `authorise(identity, capability, {workspace: ..., ...})` and relays the answer.
-In the OSS regime, the answer comes from the caller's role × workspace-scope — see [`capabilities.md`](capabilities.md).
-In other regimes it could come from group mappings, policies, relationship tuples, or anything else the regime models.
+In the OSS regime, the regime checks whether the caller's permission grants for `<capability>` include this workspace — see [`capabilities.md`](capabilities.md).
+In other regimes the decision could come from group mappings, policies, relationship tuples, or anything else the regime models.

 ### Request anatomy